-Level A : A person at this level can ask and answer simple questions and give simple instructions or uncomplicated directions.
+- Level A: A person at this level can ask and answer simple questions and give simple instructions or uncomplicated directions.
 Communication may be difficult because a person speaking at this level makes many errors and has deficiencies in grammar, pronunciation, vocabulary and fluency.
-At this level the person may have problems in understanding speech spoken at a normal rate and repetitions may ba

-Level B : A person at this level can sustain a conversation on concrete topics, give straightforward instructions, and provide descriptions factual and explanations.
-While many errors and deficiencies in grammar, pronunciation, vocabulary and fluency may occur, these do seriously interfere with not communication.

-Level C : A person at this level can support opinions through discussion.
-(S)he can understand and express subtle, abstract and complicated ideas.
-The ease and fluency of a native speaker is not expected and there may be errors and deficiencies in pronunciation, grammar and vocabulary yet such errors rarely interfere with communication.

-Level D : A person functioning at this level is indistinguishable from a native speaker of French who has also successfully completed Grade 12 in a regular French school.
+At this level the person may have problems in understanding speech spoken at a normal rate and repetitions may be required to understand what is being said. - Level B : A person at this level can sustain a conversation on concrete topics, give straightforward instructions, and provide factual descriptions and explanations.
+While many errors and deficiencies in grammar, pronunciation, vocabulary and fluency may occur, these do not seriously interfere with communication. - Level C: A person at this level can support opinions through discussion.
+(S) he can understand and express subtle, abstract and complicated ideas.
+The ease and fluency of a native speaker is not expected and there may be errors and deficiencies in pronunciation, grammar and vocabulary yet such errors rarely interfere with communication. - Level D : A person functioning at this level is indistinguishable from a native speaker of French who has also successfully completed Grade 12 in a regular French school.